The-Obstacle-Is-The-Way/CRAVE-HF-WAVE-BACKEND/README.md

 ---

-🚀 We’re not just running AI.
-We’re making AI that runs itself.

-CRAVE-WAVE strives to be the world’s first self-optimizing craving intelligence system—a backend powered by Vertical AI, ensuring that craving personas, retrieval strategies, and inference optimizations evolve dynamically as moat and user behavior shift.
+🌊 CRAVE-WAVE strives to be the world’s first self-optimizing craving intelligence system—a backend powered by Vertical AI, ensuring that craving personas, retrieval strategies, and inference optimizations evolve dynamically as moat and user behavior shift.

-🌊 What Makes CRAVE-WAVE Different?

 🧠 LoRA Persona Hot-Swapping: AI doesn’t just retrieve user insights—it ensures that only the most relevant craving personas are running at any given time.
 Unused personas are dynamically offloaded, and active personas are auto-optimized based on real-world craving triggers.